 Admissions to PhD in Planning, Design and Construction

-To be considered for regular admission to the Doctor of Philosophy in Planning, Design and Construction degree program, an applicant must have all of the following:
+Admission to the Doctorate of Philosophy in Planning, Design, and Construction requires the following:

 - Master’s degree in a related field.

-- GRE (Graduate Record Examinations) scores required.
-Preferred minimum GRE scores of 301 in combined verbal and quantitative and 4.0 in analytical.
+- GRE scores of 301 in combined verbal and quantitative, and 4.0 in analytical.

 - Agreement from a faculty member to serve as Major Professor (see below for more details).